-The best banks for mobile banking offer the latest technology to help do a range of banking tasks without visiting a branch or logging onto a computer.
-For our best list, we analyzed over 20 banks and focused on low-fee institutions with top-rated mobile apps that low bank fees, wide accessibility and stellar account perks and in-app features.
+The best mobile banking app offers the latest technology to help do a range of banking tasks without visiting a branch or logging onto a computer.
+For our best list, we analyzed over 130 banks and focused on low-fee institutions with top-rated mobile apps, wide accessibility and stellar in-app features.

 What’s changed in 2021?
 We added a list of the best mobile banking apps available today.
 All of our recommendations offer unique mobile app features that help you budget, save and track your money.
 We replaced Simple with Alliant Credit Union because it’s shutting down this year.

 We added OnJuno to our list because it comes with 5% cash back on five brands of your choice.
 We added Lili to our list because it helps freelancers set aside money for taxes.
 We added Varo Bank to our list because it comes with early paydays and has automatic savings features.

 Chime keeps you informed with real-time transaction alerts and daily balance updates through its mobile app.
 You can connect your debit card to Apple Pay or Google Pay.
 Plus, you get access to standard features like remote check deposits, money transfers and more.

 Low fees.
 Chime doesn’t have most of the annoying fees charged by other banks, such as minimum balance, monthly maintenance and foreign transaction fees.